admineral/Reactor/README.md

 - React-Live for real-time rendering of React components
 - OpenAI's ChatGPT API integration for code suggestions
 - Interactive chat interface for seamless communication with ChatGPT
-- Draggable divider for adjusting the code editor and preview area sizes

 ## Deploying on Vercel